-AMAGGI structures its logistics in an extensive manner to enable the efficient outflow of production and the handling of the commodities it sells.
-Strategically deployed across Brazil, they consist of 44 storage units with a total capacity of up to 3.1 million tons.
-The innovative multimodal structure includes trucks, river vessels and port terminals.
-The industrial operations, consisting of fertilizer mixing plants, soybean crushing, and biodiesel production are also part of this extensive area of activity.
+AMAGGI structures its logistics in an extensive The logistics and operations area strategically manner to enable the efficient outflow of explores the diversity of modals to ensure the production and the handling of the commodities most efficient route for grain and fiber outflow it sells.
+Strategically deployed across Brazil, they at all times.
+This structure benefits the entire consist of 44 storage units with a total capacity of agribusiness production chain, especially in the up to 3.1 million tons.
+The innovative multimodal Center-West regions.
+AMAGGI's investments structure includes trucks, river vessels and port generate competitiveness gains, assuring the terminals.
+The industrial operations, consisting continuous expansion of production. of fertilizer mixing plants, soybean crushing, and biodiesel production are also part of this extensive In 2023, the company completed the construction area of activity.